ryancdickson/www.ccadb.org/cas/incident-report.md

 **For Incident Reports:**
 - The "Summary" field in Bugzilla (i.e., "Subject line") MUST begin with the CA Owner’s name, followed by a colon, and a brief title that highlights the type of incident being reported (e.g., "EXAMPLE CA OWNER: Incorrect Subject RDN Encoding").
 The CA Owner's name SHOULD match exactly with the CA Owner value in the CCADB.
-- The "Description" field MAY contain a Preliminary or Full Incident Report (copied and pasted from the corresponding markdown template, as explained [below](#report-templates)).
+- The "Description" field MAY contain a Preliminary or Full Incident Report (copied and pasted from the corresponding Markdown template, as explained [below](#report-templates)).

 **For Audit Finding Reports:**
 - The Summary field in Bugzilla MUST be set to CA Owner’s name, followed by a colon, and "Findings in 20XX Audit", where XX is the year the audit period or point-in-time ended (e.g., "EXAMPLE CA OWNER: Findings in 2024 Audit").
 The CA Owner's name SHOULD match exactly with the CA Owner value in the CCADB.
-- The "Description" field MUST contain an Audit Finding Report (copied and pasted from the corresponding markdown template, as explained [below](#report-templates)).
+- The "Description" field MUST contain an Audit Finding Report (copied and pasted from the corresponding Markdown template, as explained [below](#report-templates)).

 #### How are reports scoped?